exviva/papla/README.md

 # Papla [![Build Status](https://secure.travis-ci.org/exviva/papla.png)](http://travis-ci.org/exviva/papla)

-Papla is a Ruby gem that allows you to convert numbers into Polish words (e.g. `153` into `"sto pięćdziesiąt trzy"`), including the decimal part as cents and currency symbol.
+Papla is a Ruby gem that allows you to convert numbers into Polish and English words (e.g. `153` into `"Sto pięćdziesiąt trzy"` or `44` into `"Forty four"`), including the decimal part as cents and currency symbol.
 Its primary use case are invoices, where the total amount has to be displayed as words at the bottom line.

 ## Installation